4 easy ways to enrol on your course

 The easiest way to enrol for our leisure learning courses and other short workshops is online.
 Some courses require a pre-course assessment or induction session, which you can also book online.
 Search Find a Course and follow the links to enrol or book your pre-course induction/assessment.

-There are reduced fees available for all over-65’s (not in full time employment) and those on state related benefits.
+There are reduced fees available for over-65’s (who are not in full time employment) and those on state related benefits for our Community and Leisure Learning.
 If you are applying online and the course you wish to enrol on is non-accredited, you will need to select the correct option under concession to reduce your fee.

-Many courses, up to Level 2, are free for learners receiving some work related benefits.
-You can book your assessment for qualification courses online but will need to enrol in person and bring in evidence of benefits.
+Many courses, up to Level 2, are free for learners receiving certain state related benefits (such as JSA or ESA).
+You can book your assessment for qualification courses online but will need to enrol for courses in person and bring in evidence of any benefits.

-Students on a low-income or income-related benefits, requiring financial support, can apply to our Learner Support Fund for assistance with fees, childcare costs and other course related costs, including travel.
+Students on a low-income or other state benefits that do not qualify for an immediate reduction, requiring financial support, can apply to our Discretionary Learner Support Fund (DLSF) for assistance with fees, childcare costs and other course related costs, including travel.
 There may also be limited funds available through Advanced Learner Loans for Level 3+ qualifications.
-All subject to availability.
+Reductions and funds may be subject to availability, change, funding allocations and College discretion (please ask when enrolling).

 Pay by Instalments